panu2306/job-notification-system/publisher-front-end/README.md

 # Publisher Frontend

-This React application is the frontend client for the backend Publisher Java application.
-It consists of REST API endpoints and pages for the communication to the Publisher Java application.
+This React application serves as the front-end interface for the Publisher Java backend application.
+It utilizes REST API endpoints and dedicated pages to facilitate communication with the Publisher Java application.

 ## Creation, Dependency management, build and deployment

 ### Creating the react app

 ```
-npm create-react-app publisher-app
+$ npm create-react-app publisher-app
 ```

 ### Dependency management